Tucker Barnhart Player Props: Cubs vs. Pirates

-Tucker Barnhart -- with an on-base percentage of .179 in his past 10 games, 85 points lower than his season-long percentage -- will be in action for the Chicago Cubs versus the Pittsburgh Pirates, with Johan Oviedo on the mound, on June 20 at 7:05 PM ET.
+On Wednesday, Tucker Barnhart (.214 on-base percentage in past 10 games, 61 points below season-long percentage) and the Chicago Cubs play the Pittsburgh Pirates, whose starting pitcher will be Rich Hill.
+First pitch is at 12:35 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Orioles.
+In his previous game, he notched a home run while going 1-for-3 against the Pirates.

 Tucker Barnhart Game Info & Props vs. the Pirates